FetoyuDev/Conky-Terminal/README.md

 # Supported OS:
 - Linux (I only tested it on Ubuntu, I believe it works with any Ubuntu based distro)
-- Windows (Kinda, sone bugs, like IP now showing, proccess list not showing and such things) [Planned a bug fix to next update]
+- Windows (Kinda, sone bugs, like IP not showing, proccess list not showing and such things) [Planned a bug fix to next update]

 # Planned support for:
 - Mac OS (I can´t test it, since I don't have any)